What Is Continuous Integration? Overview

 Automating these tasks frees up developers to focus on higher-value feature development.

 CI and CD are both software development practices.
+Having an effective CI/CD process is important.

 CI is used during the build and test phase.
 CD is used once changes are committed.
 The ultimate aim of CD is to always have validated and verified code in the code repository — or version control system — ready for release.